-Some families are also entitled to up to 15 hours' free childcare a week for their two-year-old if they are on low incomes or certain benefits.
+Some families are also entitled to up to 15 hours' free childcare a week for their 2-year-old if they are on low incomes or certain benefits.

 Some nurseries, pre-schools or childminders registered to give early education may be able to 'stretch' the funding over 52 weeks but it would be advisable to check with individual providers to find out if they are able to do this.